Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 The guide will **cover**:
 1. Creating a router instance
 2. Constructing the parameters for the swap-and-add function call
-3. Making the swap-and function call
+3. Making the swap-and-add function call
 4. Constructing and executing the transaction to swap-and-add liquidity

 At the end of the guide, given the inputs above, we should be able to mint a liquidity position with the press of a button and view the position's id on the UI of the web application.
-We should also be able to swap-and-add liquidity with the press of a button and see the change reflected in the balance of our tokens.
+We should also be able to swap-and-add liquidity using 100% of the input assets with the press of a button and see the change reflected in the balance of our tokens.

 ## Example